-Once SNG files its application with the Commission, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
+In addition to involvement in the EA scoping process, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
 Intervenors play a more formal role in the process and are able to file briefs, appear at hearings, and be heard by the courts if they choose to appeal the Commission's final ruling.
-An intervenor formally participates in the proceeding by filing a request to intervene.
+An intervenor formally participates in Start Printed Page 44765the proceeding by filing a request to intervene.
 Instructions for becoming an intervenor are in the User's Guide under the “e-filing” link on the Commission's Web site.
-Please note that the Commission will not accept requests for intervenor status at this time.
-You must wait until the Commission receives a formal application for the project.

-Additional information about the project is available from the Commission's Office of External Affairs, at (866) 208-FERC, or on the FERC Web site (www.ferc.gov) using the eLibrary link.
-Click on the eLibrary link, click on “General Search” and enter the docket number, excluding the last three digits in the Docket Number field (i.e., PF14-12).
+Additional information about the project is available from the Commission's Office of External Affairs, at (866) 208-FERC, or on the FERC Web site at www.ferc.gov using the “eLibrary” link.
+Click on the eLibrary link, click on “General Search” and enter the docket number, excluding the last three digits in the Docket Number field (i.e., CP14-493).
 Be sure you have selected an appropriate date range.
 For assistance, please contact FERC Online Support at FercOnlineSupport@ferc.gov or toll free at (866) 208-3676, or for TTY, contact (202) 502-8659.
 The eLibrary link also provides access to the texts of formal documents issued by the Commission, such as orders, notices, and rulemakings.

 Kimberly D. Bose,